fp7mplane/components/tstat/README.md

 Move to the components folder, rename it and replace it with the github one.

 ```
-$ cd mplane/components
+$ cd protocol-ri/mplane/
 $ mv components components.orig (or rm -rf components)
 $ git clone https://github.com/fp7mplane/components/
-$ cd ../../
+$ cd ../
 ```

-Add to the `conf/supervisor.conf` the missing capabilities below [Authorizations]:
+Add to the `conf/supervisor.conf` the new supported capabilities listed below under [Authorizations]:

 ```
 tstat-log_http_complete = guest,admin